mirkokiefer/bunyan-cloudwatch/README.md

 });
 ```

-To avoid raising exceptions when stringifying circular object logs, install the optional dependency 'safe-json-stringify'.
+To avoid raising exceptions when stringifying circular object logs, install the optional dependency ['safe-json-stringify'](https://github.com/debitoor/safe-json-stringify).

-##API
+Avoid logging from multiple sources to the same CloudWatch log stream.
+The module has a fallback by requesting the latest log sequence but this can result in a major performance decrease due to additional requests.
+It is recommended to e.g. add the machines IP address to the log stream name when logging from multiple instances.

+## API

 ### createCWStream(opts)
 With `opts` of: